bbauska/zombiePolitics/README.md

 social protection, however necessary There is a growing element of scom on the part of the American public for those human beings caught in a web of misfortune, human suffering, dependency, and deprivation.
-As Barbara Ehrenreich observes, “The pattem is to curtail fmancing for services that might help the poor while ramp­ ing up law enforcement: starve school and public transportation budgets, then make truancy illegal.
+As Barbara Ehrenreich observes, "The pattem is to curtail fmancing for services that might help the poor while ramp­ ing up law enforcement: starve school and public transportation budgets, then make truancy illegal.
 Shut down public housing, then make it a crime to be home­ less.
 Be sure to harass street vendors when there are few other opportunities for employment.
-The experience of the poor, and especially poor minorities, comes to resemble that of a rat in a cage scrambling to avoid erratically administered elec­ tric shocks.”3
+The experience of the poor, and especially poor minorities, comes to resemble that of a rat in a cage scrambling to avoid erratically administered elec­ tric shocks."3</p>

-A right-wing spin machine, influenced by haters like Rush Limbaugh, Glenn Beck, Michael Savage, and Ann Coulter endlessly spews out a toxic rhetoric in which all Muslims are defined as jihadists; the homeless are not victims of misfor­ tune but lazy; blacks are not terrorized by a racist criminal justice system but are the main architects of a culture of criminality; the epidemic of obesity has nothing to do with corporations, big agriculture, and advertisers selling junk food but rather the result of “big” govemment giving people food stamps; the public sphere is largely for white people, and it is being threatened by immigrants and people of color, and so it goes.
-Glenn Beck, the alleged voice of the common man, appear­ ing on the Fox fs’ Friends morning show, calls President Obama a “racist” and accuses him of “having a deep-seated hatred for white people or the white culture.”4
+<p>A right-wing spin machine, influenced by haters like Rush Limbaugh, Glenn
+Beck, Michael Savage, and Ann Coulter endlessly spews out a toxic rhetoric in which all Muslims are defined as jihadists; the homeless are not victims of misfor­ tune but lazy; blacks are not terrorized by a racist criminal justice system but are the main architects of a culture of criminality; the epidemic of obesity has nothing to do with corporations, big agriculture, and advertisers selling junk food but rather the result of "big" govemment giving people food stamps; the public sphere is largely for white people, and it is being threatened by immigrants and people of color, and so it goes.
+Glenn Beck, the alleged voice of the common man, appear­ ing on the Fox fs’ Friends morning show, calls President Obama a "racist" and accuses him of "having a deep-seated hatred for white people or the white culture."4</p>

-Nationally syndicated radio host Rush Limbaugh unapologetically states thatjames Earl Ray, the confessed killer of Martin Luther King, ]r., should be given a posthu­ mous Medal of I-Ionor,5 while his counterpart in right-wing hate, talk radio host Michael Savage, states on his show, “You know, when I see a woman walking around with a burqa, I see a Nazi.
-That’s what I sewhow do you like that?-a hate­ ful Nazi who would like to cut your throat and kill your children.”6 He also claims that Obama is “surrounded by terrorists” and is “raping America.”
-This is a varia­ tion of a crude theme established by Ann Coulter, who refers to Bill Clinton as a “very good rapist.”7 Even worse, Obama is a “neo-Marxist fascist dictator in the making” who plans to “force children into a paramilitary domestic army”8 And this is just a small sampling of the kind of hate talk that permeates right-wing media.
+<p>Nationally syndicated radio host Rush Limbaugh unapologetically states thatjames
+Earl Ray, the confessed killer of Martin Luther King, ]r., should be given a posthu­ mous Medal of I-Ionor,5 while his counterpart in right-wing hate, talk radio host Michael Savage, states on his show, "You know, when I see a woman walking around with a burqa, I see a Nazi.
+That’s what I sewhow do you like that?-a hate­ ful Nazi who would like to cut your throat and kill your children."6 He also claims that Obama is "surrounded by terrorists" and is "raping America."
+This is a varia­ tion of a crude theme established by Ann Coulter, who refers to Bill Clinton as a "very good rapist."7 Even worse, Obama is a "neo-Marxist fascist dictator in the making" who plans to "force children into a paramilitary domestic army"8 And this is just a small sampling of the kind of hate talk that permeates right-wing media.</p>

-This could be dismissed as loony right-wing political theater if it were not for the low levels of civic literacy displayed by so many Americans who choose to believe and invest in this type of hate talk.9 On the contrary while it may be idiocy it reveals, as I state throughout this book, a powerful set of political, economic, and education­ al forces at work in miseducating the American public while at the same time extending the culture of cruelty and the politics of the hyper-dead.
-One central task of any viable form of politics is to analyze the culture of cruelty and its overt and covert dimensions of violence, often parading as entertainment.
+<p>This could be dismissed as loony right-wing political theater if it were not for the
+low levels of civic literacy displayed by so many Americans who choose to believe and invest in this type of hate talk.9 On the contrary while it may be idiocy it reveals, as I state throughout this book, a powerful set of political, economic, and education­ al forces at work in miseducating the American public while at the same time extending the culture of cruelty and the politics of the hyper-dead.
+One central task of any viable form of politics is to analyze the culture of cruelty and its overt and covert dimensions of violence, often parading as entertainment.</p>

-Underlying the culture of cruelty that reached its apogee during the Bush administration was the legalization of state violence, such that human suffering was now sanctioned by the law, which no longer served as a summons to justice.
+<p>Underlying the culture of cruelty that reached its apogee during the Bush
+administration was the legalization of state violence, such that human suffering was now sanctioned by the law, which no longer served as a summons to justice.
 But if a legal culture emerged that made violence and human suffering socially acceptable,